scaleflex/js-cloudimage-responsive/README-PLAIN.md

  }"/>
 ```

+**new experimental syntax**

+md: { w: '40vw', h: 350 } or md: { w: 250, h: '20vh' }

+adds possibility to use fixed height or width and change dynamically other dimension

 **NOTE:** if size is not set, the plugin uses a special algorithm to
 detect the width of image container and set the image size accordingly.
 This is the recommended way of using the Cloudimage Responsive plugin.